isri12/notesrepo/CPPNotes.md

 - Dynamic library is loaded(linked) into program at runtime, dynamic library can be anywhere and you do the linking whereas static library is put(compiled) into your executable program
 - We have to point our compiler to header files (include files) and then we also have to point out our linker to library files.
 ------------------------------------------------------------------------------------------------------------
-- pragma once **vs** #ifdef CAR_H .... #define CAR_H.....#endif //CAR_H (include gard)
-- class and struct keywords: Used to define classes and structures.
-- Member variables: Data attributes stored within a class.
-- Member functions: Methods that define the behavior of objects.
-- Access specifiers: public, private, and protected to control member visibility.
-- Constructors and destructors: Special methods to initialize and clean up objects.
-- Inheritance: class Derived : public Base to create derived classes.
-- Polymorphism: Achieved through virtual functions and dynamic dispatch.
-- Operator overloading: Defining custom behaviors for operators like +, -, ==, etc.
-- Templates: Used to create generic classes and functions.
-- Namespaces: Used for organizing and managing code.

 ------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------